otoolej/hrv_features_neonates/README.md

 Matlab ([Mathworks](http://www.mathworks.co.uk/products/matlab/)) version R2020a or newer
 with the statistics toolbox.
 (Should work on older versions but not tested.)

-Add this directory to the Matlab paths.
+Add this directory to the Matlab path.
 See [how to add path](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) for more details.